Fair Value Measurements

 Level 1 assets include investments traded within an active market, with an observable listed price, and money market funds that invest solely in U.S. government securities.
 The Company uses inputs such as actual trade data, quoted market prices from dealers or brokers, and other similar sources to determine the fair value of our investments.
 Level 3 assets include investments where no observable traded price is available.
 The estimated fair value of the investment was determined using assumptions related to the unit price, expected volatility, risk-free interest rate, and observed historical transactions.

-The Company’s warrant liability as of September 30, 2022 includes public and private placement warrants that were originally issued by NextGen and assumed by the Company as part of the Closing of the Business Combination (the “Public Warrants” and “Private Warrants,” respectively, or together, the “Public and Private Warrants”).
-The Public and Private Warrants are recorded on the condensed consolidated balance sheet at fair value.
+The Company’s warrant liability as of December 31, 2022 includes public and private placement warrants that were originally issued by NextGen and assumed by the Company as part of the Closing (the “Public Warrants” and “Private Warrants,” respectively, or together, the “Public and Private Warrants”).
+The Public and Private Warrants are recorded on the consolidated balance sheet at fair value.
 The carrying amount is subject to remeasurement at each balance sheet date.
-With each remeasurement, the carrying amount will be adjusted to fair value, with the change in fair value recognized in the Company’s condensed consolidated statements of operations and comprehensive loss.
+With each remeasurement, the carrying amount will be adjusted to fair value, with the change in fair value recognized in the Company’s consolidated statements of operations and comprehensive loss.
 The Public Warrants are publicly-traded under the symbol “VORBW”, and the fair value of the Public Warrants at a specific date is determined by the closing price of the Public Warrants as of that date.
 As such, the Public Warrants are classified within Level 1 of the fair value hierarchy.

 No definition available.